Vitamin B12 total synthesis: The publication record

-Over the almost 12 years it took the two groups to reach their goal, both Woodward and Eschenmoser periodically reported on the stage of the collaborative project in lectures, some of them appearing in print.
-Woodward discussed the A/B approach in lectures published in 1968, and 1971, culminating in the announcement of the "Total Synthesis of Vitamin B_{12}" in New Delhi in February 1972 published in 1973.
-This publication, and lectures with the same title Woodward delivered in the later part of the year 1972 are confined to the A/B approach of the synthesis and do not discuss the ETH A/D approach.
+Over the almost 12 years it took the two groups to reach their goal, both Woodward and Eschenmoser periodically reported on the stage of the collaborative project in lectures, some of which appeared in print.
+Woodward discussed the A/B approach in lectures published in 1968 and 1971, culminating in the announcement of the "Total Synthesis of Vitamin B_{12}" in New Delhi in February 1972 which was published in 1973.
+This publication, and other lectures under the same title Woodward delivered in the later part of the year 1972, are confined to the A/B approach of the synthesis and do not discuss the ETH A/D approach.

-Eschenmoser had discussed the ETH contributions to the A/B approach in 1968 at the 22nd Robert A. Welch Foundation conference in Houston, as well as in his 1969 RSC Centenary Lecture "Roads to Corrins", published in 1970.
+Eschenmoser had discussed the ETH contributions to the A/B approach at the 1968 Robert A. Welch Foundation conference in Houston, as well as in his 1969 RSC Centenary Lecture titled "Roads to Corrins", published in 1970.
 He presented the ETH photochemical A/D approach to the B_{12} synthesis at the 23rd IUPAC Congress in Boston in 1971.
-The Zürich group announced the accomplishment of the synthesis of cobyric acid by the photochemical A/D-approach in two lectures delivered by PhD students Maag and Fuhrer at the Swiss Chemical Society Meeting in April 1972, Eschenmoser presented a lecture "Total Synthesis of Vitamin B_{12}: the Photochemical Route" for the first time as Wilson Baker Lecture at the University of Bristol, Bristol/UK on May 8, 1972.
+The Zürich-based group announced the accomplishment of the synthesis of cobyric acid via the photochemical A/D-approach in two lectures delivered by PhD students Hans Maag and Walter Fuhrer at the Swiss Chemical Society Meeting in April 1972.
+Eschenmoser presented a lecture titled "Total Synthesis of Vitamin B_{12}: the Photochemical Route" for the first time as a Wilson Baker Lecture at the University of Bristol on May 8, 1972.